MicrosoftDocs/azure-docs/articles/storage/files/storage-sync-cloud-tiering-overview.md

 For more details on both of these options, see [Deploy Azure File Sync](storage-sync-files-deployment-guide.md).

-## What is a tiered file?
+## Tiered vs. locally cached file behavior

 Cloud tiering is the separation between namespace and file content.

 #### Tiered file